opengovfoundation/madison/INSTALL.OSX.md

 4. Install composer.
 See https://getcomposer.org/, or through homebrew.
 5. Install node and npm. http://nodejs.org/, or through homebrew.
 6. Install bower (easiest through npm).
 Yes, that's 3 package managers we've installed.
-7. Run npm install so that it can grab the packages in packages.json.
+7. Run `npm install` so that it can grab the packages in packages.json.
 8. Run `grunt install` which will run some more install commands, downloading and installing the required packages.
-You may run into an issue with Github's API ratelimiting your requests for composer install, see this workaround https://coderwall.com/p/kz4egw.
+You may run into an issue with Github's API ratelimiting your requests for composer install, see this workaround - https://coderwall.com/p/kz4egw.
 9. Install compass.
 If you do not have any ruby gems installed, you can get away with `sudo gem update --system` and `sudo gem install compass`, installing the compass gem